matrix-org/synapse/docs/specification.rst

 ``last_active_ago``, which gives the relative number of miliseconds since the message is generated/emitted, that the user was last seen active.

+Home servers can also use the user's choice of presence state as a signal for how to handle new private one-to-one chat message requests.
+For example, it might decide:

+  - ``free_for_chat`` : accept anything
+  - ``online`` : accept from anyone in my addres book list
+  - ``busy`` : accept from anyone in this "important people" group in my address book list

 Transmission
 ------------
 ..
 NOTE::